 When our staff reached out to the GSA President, the Stallion’s Agriculture Section Editor and now acting GSA President said, “Our other president just quit.”
 Roberts declined to address whether the matter was being investigated as vandalism or harassment.
 “They’re investigating to determine what happened,” she said.

-The original Facebook post by Meagan Celeste claimed that “GSA leaders have been told by the administration not to ‘make a big fuss’ about the vandalism.”
+A facebook post by Jennifer Sauls claimed that “GSA leaders have been told by the administration not to ‘make a big fuss’ about the vandalism.”
 But, according to Griffin, “It was the ABAC police that told us all that.”
 Also, no one said not to make a big fuss, “just to not engage.”

 The Facebook posting drew many responses supportive of the GSA.
 However, one said, “I’m more disappointed that this gay pride crap is in the community.
 You’ve asked for it doing it a [sic] agricultural college, anyway.”